First-Time Home Buyer's Guide to Edmonton

 - Immediate repairs/upgrades: budget 1–3% of purchase price

-Data sourced from the RAE (Realtors Association of Edmonton) / CREA MLS® System.
-Updated January 2026.
+Data sourced from the RAE (REALTORS® Association of Edmonton) / CREA MLS® System.
+Updated March 2026.
 This guide is informational only and does not constitute financial or real estate advice.